 Our experienced technicians are also skilled in water damage restoration.
 A property can quickly undergo water damage after the fire officials extinguish the blaze with hoses.
 Property owners can turn to ServiceMaster EMT for comprehensive water and fire damage restoration services.

-As a local fire restoration company based in California, Nevada and Arizona, our specialists arrive at your fire-damaged home or business quickly.
+As a local fire restoration company based in California and Nevada, our specialists arrive at your fire-damaged home or business quickly.
 We are available 24 hours a day to respond to fire damage emergencies.

 When you are faced with fire damage, call ServiceMaster EMT at (800) 376-6678 for quality restoration.